freenas/freenas-docs/README.md

 installing the needed software.

-Instructions are given for both ports and packages, as some software might not have a package.
-Try the pkg command first, as it is faster.
-If the pkg command succeeds, it is not necessary to run the make command as the software is already installed; however if it fails, use the make command to install the software.
-If the software is already installed, the pkg command will indicate that the most recent version is already installed.
+Instructions are given for both ports and packages, as some software might not have a prebuilt package.

+Use the pkg command first.
+If it installs the packages or indicates that the most recent software is already installed, continue with the next package.
+If the pkg command shows an error, this usually means that a prebuilt package is not available, so use the make command to build and install that software.

 ```
 portsnap fetch extract